opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 Your agency may not have subscribed to all the stores.
 Please approach your agency representative for more information.

 ### Where can I find the policy details for this initiative?
-Please refer to the Playbook or approach your agency representative for more information.
+Please refer to the playbook or approach your agency representative for more information.

 ### What's the difference between E-commerce Order and E-commerce Order Approval mini-apps?